-There are several free sources of help for CHM 11500 students.
-Dr. Kempen will hold office hours on Teams twice per week, and Dr. R-K will hold office hours on Teams once per week.
-The days/times of these office hours will change weekly to accommodate students in various locations/time zones and will be communicated with the class at least 24 hours in advance.
+There are several free sources of help for CHM 11510 students.
+Dr. Budhi will hold office hours on Teams twice per week, The days/times of these office hours will change weekly to accommodate students in various locations/time zones and will be communicated with the class at least 24 hours in advance.